microsoftgraph/msgraph-training-powerautomate/tutorial/create-connector.md

 <!-- markdownlint-disable MD002 MD041 -->

 In this exercise, you will create a new custom connector which can be used in Microsoft Power Automate or in Azure Logic Apps.
-The Open API definition file is prebuilt with the correct path for the Microsoft Graph `$batch` endpoint and additional settings to enable simple import.
+The OpenAPI definition file is prebuilt with the correct path for the Microsoft Graph `$batch` endpoint and additional settings to enable simple import.

 There are two options to create a custom connector for Microsoft Graph: